-- c) they can easily and rapidly be removed; - d) the deployment of escape slides and the egress of passengers from the area into which these slides would deploy are not obstructed; and - e) the settling of the aircraft as its weight increases with the uplift of fuel and payload does not impinge on them. - 2.2.6 Some aircraft have the facility to be fuelled through more than one fuelling point simultaneously, which may require fuel equipment to be positioned on both sides of the aircraft.
+- c) the training needs associated with the use of this equipment. - 2.5 Vehicles (including fuelling vehicles) and equipment should be positioned so that: - a) they do not obstruct access by RFFS vehicles; - b) they do not inhibit the rapid removal of the fuelling vehicle from the apron, or aircraft fuelling or parking areas should this become necessary; - c) they can easily and rapidly be removed; - d) the deployment of escape slides and the egress of passengers from the area into which these slides would deploy are not obstructed; and - e) the settling of the aircraft as its weight increases with the uplift of fuel and payload does not impinge on them. - 2.6 Some aircraft have the facility to be fuelled through more than one fuelling point simultaneously, which may require fuel equipment to be positioned on both sides of the aircraft.
 Aerodrome Certificate Holders should consider the risks associated with this practice, and should establish procedures to mitigate them.
 This practice may have an impact on familiar procedures established for single point fuelling in that it may affect the: - a) ability of any passengers, staff and crew, that have remained on board during fuelling, to effect a safe, rapid evacuation; - b) safety of passengers boarding or disembarking the aircraft; - c) safety of apron staff attending the aircraft; - d) ability of the Fuelling Supervisor to oversee the whole fuelling operation; - e) number and extent of the Fuelling Zones; and - f) fire risk.

-2.3 Helicopters
+3 Helicopters

-- 2.3.1 Passengers should not remain on the helicopter whilst fuelling is in progress: - a) except under exceptional circumstances, in which case all main exits should be available for immediate use and the external area adjacent to the exits should be kept clear; or - b) with engines or rotors running if the only normal exit is on the same side as the fuelling points. - 2.3.2 The fuelling of helicopters with engines or rotors running should be prohibited when fuelling with: - a) gasoline or with wide-cut turbine fuels not containing an antistatic additive; or - b) kerosene or wide-cut turbine fuels containing an antistatic additive if the fuel inlet is positioned so that the exhaust system is at the same height or lower, or if it is on the same side of the helicopter. - 2.3.3 Additional information on guidance documents relating specifically to the safe fuelling of helicopters is included in Appendix 1.
+- 3.1 Passengers should not remain on the helicopter whilst fuelling is in progress: - a) except under exceptional circumstances, in which case all main exits should be available for immediate use and the external area adjacent to the exits should be kept clear; or - b) with engines or rotors running if the only normal exit is on the same side as the fuelling points. - 3.2 The fuelling of helicopters with engines or rotors running should be prohibited when fuelling with: - a) gasoline or with wide-cut turbine fuels not containing an antistatic additive; or - b) kerosene or wide-cut turbine fuels containing an antistatic additive if the fuel inlet is positioned so that the exhaust system is at the same height or lower, or if it is on the same side of the helicopter. - 3.3 Additional information on guidance documents relating specifically to the safe fuelling of helicopters is included in Appendix 1.

-2.4 De-fuelling
+4 De-fuelling